apurvaR3/i-m-gonna-cry/README.md

 ## Welcome to Reasons Why I Want to Cry

-Welcome to Reasons Why I Want to Cry, where we'll be discussing the meaning of life and how it doesn't apply to me.
+Welcome to Reasons Why I Want to Cry, where we'll be discussing why my immediate future is currently headed for a downward spiral.